FarhaAhmed21/Decora/README.md

 👥 Team Members

 ### This project was created by the Decora Team 💡
-Farha Ahmed
+Farha Ahmed	,
-Karen
+Karen ,
-Othman
+Othman,
-Habiba Basel
+Habiba Basel,
-Abdelaziz
+Abdelaziz,
 AbdElrahman Taher